ersanchez/instructional-design/ssh/ssh-intro.md

 * Why would someone use OpenSSH?
 * What can I do with SSH? (log into remote computer, log into local headless computer, hop to other computers, redirect web traffic, view screen of a remote computer, etc. ...need some more examples here)
 * What is a client and what is a server?
+* How does SSH work?
 * Where can I get OpenSSH?
 * How do I install OpenSSH?
 * How can I tell which version of OpenSSH I am using?
 * What is the difference between SSH protocol 1 and SSH protocol 2?
 * how does public key encryption work?
 * how many keys will I have?
+* how do I make my SSH keys?
 * where do I put my SSH keys?
+Can I put them somewhere else?
 * is there any required permission mode for my keys or directories inside $HOME/.ssh?
 * what is the difference between a public key and a private key?
 * where are the configuration files for my SSH client?